 One of the album's more prominent songs, the humorous, yet true, anthemic country heartbreak "You Left, My Dog Died, and My Heart Did Too," was featured on an NPR Music playlist of dog-themed songs in January 2018.

-In 2019, Harmon is continuing that same style of writing, with new music coming soon.
+Harmon is continuing that same style of writing, with new songs like "Midnight Fire" and "I Knew This Would Happen," released in early 2020.

 "It doesn't matter if it's a love song, a sad song, a funny song, etc. Life throws all of those different emotions at us.
 As long as people can relate to it and enjoy it, I feel like I've done my job."